 highlights of operations

-In the Netherlands, Chevron is funding research in the industrial, heavy duty, consumer and marine segments.
-We conduct business under our subsidiaries Chevron Netherlands B.V., Chevron B.V. and Chevron Oronite Technology B.V.
+In the Netherlands, Chevron is operating a lubricants marketing and retail business as well as a research center for the development of additives.
+We conduct business under our subsidiaries Chevron Netherlands B.V. and Chevron Oronite Technology B.V.

 Rotterdam is the global technology center for marine lubricant additives research for our Chevron Oronite subsidiary.
 The laboratory also is responsible for engine oil additive development for the Europe, Africa and Middle East region.

-Chevron manufactures lubricants in neighboring Ghent, Belgium, and an experienced sales force sells lubricants to customers in the Netherlands, direct and through a network of distributors.
+Chevron manufactures lubricants in neighboring Ghent, Belgium, and an experienced sales force markets lubricants to customers in the Netherlands, directly and through a network of distributors.
 We also sell marine lubricants in the Rotterdam port to seagoing vessels.
-Chevron B.V. is engaged in tank rental in the main port to support the trading business of Chevron.

 marketing and retail

-From our offices in Rotterdam, our subsidiary Chevron Netherlands B.V. markets lubricants, coolants and fuel treatments under the Texaco®, Havoline®, Ursa® and Techron® brands directly to consumer, commercial and industrial customers and through authorized distributors.
+From our offices in Rotterdam, our subsidiary Chevron Netherlands B.V. markets lubricants, coolants and fuel treatments under the Texaco®, Havoline®, Ursa®, Delo® and Techron® brands directly to consumer, commercial and industrial customers and through authorized distributors.

 We also market lubricants for marine markets.
 Chevron’s lubricants are predominantly based on Group II Premium Base Oils, imported from our own refineries in the United States.
 Chevron is the world’s leading producer of these base oils.

-Our subsidiary Chevron Oronite Technology B.V runs the Rotterdam Technology Lab, where we conduct lubricant oil and fuel additive research.
+Our subsidiary Chevron Oronite Technology B.V runs the Rotterdam Technology Laboratory, where we conduct lubricant oil additive research.

 The facility includes an engine test laboratory that focuses on testing automotive and large marine diesel engine additives.
 The lab meets the engine oil development needs of Oronite® additive customers in Europe, Africa and the Middle East.